-When doing something over and over, it’s easy to fall into patterns.
-This can be true for writers in many ways, but it can be especially frustrating when it relates to sentence structure.
+When doing something repeatedly, it’s easy to fall into patterns.
+This can be true in many ways, but it can be especially frustrating when it relates to sentence structure.

-Repetitive sentence structure can bore your readers, and as a writer, you probably want them to pay attention.
+Repetitive sentence structure can bore your readers, and as a content marketer, you probably want them to pay attention.

 How to use semicolons and colons to vary your sentence structure

-One of my personal favorite ways to vary my sentence structure is with punctuation.
-We’re all familiar with commas and periods, but there are two marks I find particularly helpful in changing up my writing: semicolons and colons.
+One of our personal favorite ways to vary sentence structure is with punctuation.
+We’re all familiar with commas and periods, but there are two marks we find particularly helpful in changing up writing: semicolons and colons.

 Two independent clauses can be joined by a semicolon, a mark that is “stronger than a comma but not quite as divisive as a period.”
 When using a semicolon, you do not need a coordinating conjunction.